 Olympus Stylus 1 Review

 The Olympus Stylus 1 is a new entry in the advanced compact digital camera category aimed at photographers.
-It is built around slightly-larger-than-average 10 megapixels CCD sensor paired with an ultra-bright F/1.8 wide-angle 4X optical zoom lens.
-The zoom range is equivalent to 28-112mm and features a variable F/1.8-2.5 aperture.
+It is built upon a slightly-larger-than-average 12 megapixels CMOS sensor paired with an bright F/2.8 constant-aperture wide-angle 10.7X optical zoom lens.
+This impressive lens offers a 28-300mm equivalent zoom range.

-The Stylus 1 is a full-featured digital camera with plenty of manual controls and efficient controls, including dual-control dials and a mode-dial.
-Manual-controls include PASM exposure modes, manual focus, custom white-balance with 2-axis fine-tuning, choice of metering patterns and bracketing for exposure and white-balance.
-The Olympus Stylus 1 also supports external flashes via its hot-shoe, something very rare among compact digital cameras.
-The hot-shoe has a connector for an EVF, the same one used for its SLD cameras.
+The Stylus 1 is a full-featured digital camera with numerous manual controls and an efficient interface, including dual-control dials and a traditional mode-dial.
+It includes PASM exposure modes, manual focus, custom white-balance with 2-axis fine-tuning, choice of metering patterns and 5 types of bracketing!
+This premium camera supports external flashes via its hot-shoe, something very rare among compact digital cameras.

-The CCD sensor used in the Olympus Stylus 1 has a large ISO range from 100 to 6400, all at full-resolution.
-It also captures 720p HD video at 30 FPS.
-The camera has a built-in mono microphone but the extra hot-shoe connector also supports an external stereo microphone.
-Continuous shooting at 2 FPS is available at 10 megapixels with increased speeds up to 15 FPS available at 1 megapixel.
+The CMOS sensor used in the Olympus Stylus 1 has a large ISO range from 100 to 12800, all at full-resolution.
+It also captures full 1080p HD video at 30 FPS.
+The camera has a built-in stereo microphone but lacks the accessory-port of the XZ-2 for external sound.

 This feature set is ideal for photographers looking for a second light-weight camera to keep with but still be able to shoot creatively.
-It is also excellent for people wanting to learn photography without spending on an ILC and lenses.
+It is an excellent option for people wanting to learn photography.

 Capability - What can it do?